 Kendra is the first in her extended family to attend college.
-She studied at the University of Chicago, earning degrees in political science and public policy.
+She graduated from the University of Chicago, earning degrees in political science and public policy.
 While there, Kendra interned for then rookie U.S. Senator Dick Durbin, working on constituent services.

 After graduation, Kendra left politics for teaching.
 She earned a master’s degree from the University of Pittsburgh and has taught in elementary schools across the country.
 Upon moving to Pittsford, Kendra opened a small business and served as a program manager at RIT.
 Kendra has first-hand experience in budgeting, marketing, program development and personnel management.